smnorris/bcdata/README.rst

 direct download urls are not available.
 Data analysis tasks requiring many inputs can be tedious to set up or replicate.

-This module uses the web browser automation tool `Selenium <http://www.seleniumhq.org>`__ to enable quick, scriptable downloads of BC geographic data.
+This Python module uses the web browser automation tool `Selenium <http://www.seleniumhq.org>`__ to enable relatively quick, scriptable downloads of BC geographic data.

 **Note**

-- this project is for convenience only, it is in no way endorsed by the Province of Britsh Columbia or DataBC
+- this tool is for my convenience, it is in no way endorsed by the Province of Britsh Columbia or DataBC
 - use with care, please don't overload the service
+- data are generally licensed as `OGL-BC <http://www2.gov.bc.ca/gov/content/governments/about-the-bc-government/databc/open-data/open-government-license-bc>`__, but it is up to the user to check the licensing for any data downloaded

 Installation
 -------------------------
-bcdata has been tested only on macOS but a general installation should work fine on linux and Windows:
+bcdata has been tested only on macOS but a general installation should work fine on other OS.
+Install with pip:

 .. code-block:: console